Burkina Faso - BF - BFA - BUR - Africa

 Military service age and obligation

-18-26 years of age for voluntary military service for men and women (2023)
+18-26 years of age for voluntary military service for men and women; citizens 18-77 years of age are eligible to volunteer for the VDP (2023)

 note: the military government implemented an emergency law in 2023 that allows the president extensive powers to combat terrorist groups operating in the country, including conscripting citizens into the security services